Format Overview

 B-D: School Expenditures

-These items show the per-pupil (amount per student) expenditures assigned or allocated to a school.
-Item B is the portion of those expenditures paid with federal funds, while item C is the portion paid with state and local funds (such as property taxes, state aids, student fees or other non-federal sources).
+Items B-D show the per-pupil (amount per student) expenditures assigned or allocated to a school.
+Item B is the portion of those expenditures paid with federal funds, while Item C is the portion paid with state and local funds (such as property taxes, state aids, student fees, or other non-federal sources).
 Item D is the sum of B and C.

 E-G: School Share of District/LEA Expenditures

-These items show the per-pupil expenditures assigned or allocated to the district/LEA as a whole, rather than to the individual schools being reported.
-The per-pupil number is the same for every school.
-As with the school-level expenditures, item E is the portion paid with federal funds, item F is the state and local portion and item G is the sum of E and F. The FitWig format does not include a specific definition of the difference between school and district/LEA levels.
+Items E-G show the per-pupil expenditures assigned or allocated to the District/LEA as a whole, rather than to the individual schools being reported.
+The School Share of District/LEA Expenditures per-pupil number is the same for every school because the expenses are split evenly across the schools reported.
+As with the school-level expenditures, Item E is the portion paid with federal funds, Item F is the state and local portion and Item G is the sum of E and F. The FitWig format does not include a specific definition of the difference between school and district/LEA levels.

 H: Total Per-Pupil Expenditures

-This item is the sum of items D and G. We expect this will be the focus of attention for members of the public, media and policymakers throughout the U.S. in discussions about fairness, equity and return on investment.
+Item H is the sum of Items D and G. Typically, the Total per Pupil Expenditures (Item H) is the focus of attention for members of the public, media, and policymakers throughout the U.S. in discussions about fairness, equity, and return on investment.

 I: Total School Expenditures

-This item is the total amount of all the expenditures included in per-pupil reporting at the school or district/LEA levels.
-It is approximately the same as multiplying item A by item H for every school and then adding all the results, but it will not be exactly the same due to per-pupil numbers being rounded to the nearest dollar.
+Item I is the total amount of all the expenditures included in per-pupil reporting at the school or district/LEA levels.
+It is approximately the same as multiplying Item A by Item H for every school and then adding all the results.
+However, it will not be exactly the same due to per-pupil numbers being rounded to the nearest dollar.

 J: Exclusions

-This item is the total of all the expenditures listed in item L, which are excluded from per-pupil reporting.
+Item J is the total of all the expenditures listed in Item L that are excluded from per-pupil reporting.

 K: Total District Expenditures

-This item is the sum of items I and J. It represents the grand total of expenditures for all of a district's/LEA's activities.
-For a Wisconsin school district, it is the amount that a member of the public would get by adding together all the individual fund totals in the district's s.
-65.90 format adopted budget.
+Item K is the sum of Items I and J. It represents the grand total of expenditures for all of a district's/LEA's activities.
+For a Wisconsin school district, it is the amount that a member of the public would get by adding together all the individual fund totals in the district's Annual Report.

 L: Excluded Expenditures

-This item lists the categories of expenditures excluded from per-pupil reporting in each school’s item H. Exclusions are discussed further in the next section.
+Item L lists the categories of expenditures excluded from per-pupil reporting in each school’s Item H. Exclusions are discussed further in the next section.

 M: Enrollment Count Procedure

-This item shows the procedure used by the state or LEA to count students for the enrollment number in item A. In Wisconsin, we are using the third Friday of September headcount, which is the basis of most other Department of Public Instruction (DPI) reporting, including the School and District Report Cards.
+Item M shows the procedure used by the state or LEA to count students for the enrollment number in Item A. The state of Wisconsin, uses the third Friday of September headcount, which is the basis of most other Department of Public Instruction (DPI) reporting, including the School and District Report Cards.

 Exclusions

-One of the first questions addressed by FitWig was about how to report expenditures outside of an LEA’s annual decision on how to allocate resources for its schoolchildren in the school year, such as with building projects, capital equipment or community and recreational programs.
-The solution FitWig identified was to create an "exclusions" category, where spending on these items could be reported to the public without introducing an extra level of variability in per-pupil comparisons across schools, LEAs and states.
-Exclusions are not used in reporting and calculating a per-pupil total for each school.
+The first step in the School-Level Reporting module is to report expenditures outside of an LEA’s annual allocated resources for its schoolchildren in the school year, such as building projects, capital equipment, or community and recreational programs.
+The Exclusions Tab allows Districts to ‘exclude’ such categories as listed above and are not used in reporting and calculating a per-pupil total for each school.

-SFS and the Wisconsin Association of School Business Officials (WASBO) workgroup identified a list of "Recommended Standard Exclusions" that we suggest be used by all Wisconsin LEAs to enable, as much as possible, apples-to-apples comparisons while honoring the intent of the law.
+SFS and the Wisconsin Association of School Business Officials (WASBO) workgroup identified a list of "Recommended Standard Exclusions" that is suggested to be used by all Wisconsin LEAs to enable, as much as possible, apples-to-apples comparisons while honoring the intent of the law.
 These exclusions currently include the following:

 - services to homeless youth not enrolled as students but required under the federal McKinney-Vento Act;